 Here are some great ideas for church text messaging:

-All ministries have signups of some sort.
-In the past, we would have signup sheets or post events on a bulletin board for people to sign up.
+In the past, ministries would have signup sheets or post events on a bulletin board for people to sign up.
 At one time it was an effective way to get people plugged in.
 Now, not so much.

 Try sending signups to your people for events, volunteering, or joining a small group.
 Mass text messaging is the quickest way to get church people signed up.
 It also builds enthusiasm for the event/opportunity that you're telling them about.

-Pro Tip: When sending your SMS signups, make sure to segment them.
+When sending your SMS signups, make sure to segment them.
 For example, you don't want to send a signup form to women when it's for a men's event.

-Pro Tip: Have your small group leaders ask their people every week who will not be attending the group the following week (and make note of it).
-This way you can know and connect with your people the best way possible.
+Have your small group leaders ask their people every week who will not be attending the group the following week (and make note of it).
+This way you can know and connect with your people in the best way possible.

 Keeping our church people "in the loop" is important.
 Have signup deadlines for an event?
 Is there a serving opportunity in the local community?
 Is the church closed due to a massive snowstorm?
 Your people need to know about it.
-Don't let them be clueless. 😂
+Don't leave them in the dark!

 Till next time 👋